Junnielexia/MeriSkill-Internship-Project/Diabetes Patients Data Analysis.md

     else if [Pregnancies] >= 10 and [Pregnancies] <= 12 then "10-12 Pregnancies"
     else "13+ Pregnancies"
 ```
-## Data Visualization with Power BI
-Power BI is employed for data visualization, allowing for the creation of interactive and informative visualizations.
-Possible visualizations include:
-- Histograms and box plots for numeric features
-- Bar charts for categorical features (if applicable)
-- Scatter plots to explore relationships between variables
-- Line charts to visualize trends over time (if applicable)
-Create interactive visualizations that allow users to explore the impact of the "DiabetesPedigreeFunction" on diabetes outcomes dynamically.
-This can enhance the user experience of your Power BI report.

 ## Key Performance Indicators (KPIs)
 Key Performance Indicators are important metrics that provide a quick snapshot of the dataset's critical aspects.
 Some suggested KPIs for this project might include:
 - **Average Glucose Level**: The average glucose level among the patients.